mathisbot/forgedbackup/README.md

 ### Linux service

-It is important to ensure that fBUFS is always ready to receive backups on the backup server.
+It is important to ensure that ForgedBackup is always ready to receive backups on the backup server.
 For this reason, its is recommended to create a service managed by systemd.
 To do so, you can follow these steps:

 1. Create a new file at `/etc/systemd/system/forgedbackup.service` containing:

     ```plaintext
     [Unit]
-    Description=fBUFS
+    Description=ForgedBackup
     After=network.target

     [Service]